Ankuraxz/Tagonizer-1/README.md

 ```
 9. Open `http://localhost:8000/` in browser of your choice.
 You will be greeted with Swagger UI and further details are present there.

+## Previous Work
+We tried to make extension before but failed terribly.
+It was laggy, taking down the whole site with it.
+NLP model was not sufficing in heroku free plan.
+UI was boring.

+## New Work
+New Model for NLP, Modern UI designed on Figma, Added New features like Dark Mode, support for image categorization.
+Much better server strength.
+It also ready to ship on chrome store.
+Remove coding error of memory leaking.
+We have extensively tested with multiple staging server and staging infra before getting this finally up.

 ## LICENSE